bluesky-social/atproto/README.md

 Data is separated in the user repository by namespace.

-A user's microblogging data live separately from their community forum data which lives separate from their long form writing data and so on.
+A user's microblogging data lives separately from their community forum data which lives separate from their long form writing data and so on.
 Each namespace following its respective data spec.

 We've implemented only one sample namespace here: microblogging.